googlearchive/abelana-gcp/README.md

   * Google+ API
   * Identity Toolkit API

-1. Suff for the Android Client
+1. Details for the Android Client
   * How we create create the secretKey that resides on Android, used to access Cloud Storage
     ```java
     static SecureRandom sr = new SecureRandom();